 During peak resource usage on a Deep Discovery Inspector virtual appliance deployed with a virtual distributed switch that is configured for encapsulated remote mirroring, the ESXi mirroring source might drop packets during transmission.

-For Backup / Restore under Administration > System Maintenance, this version of Deep Discovery Inspector does not support cross-language backup/restore and only supports configuration restored from the following Deep Discovery Inspector versions:
+For Backup / Restore under Administration > System Maintenance, Deep Discovery Inspector 5.7 only supports configuration restored from Deep Discovery Inspector 5.5, 5.6 and 5.6 SP1.
+Also, cross-language backup/restore is not supported.